 Copyright picture from altogen.com.
 Reproduced with permission from Altogen Biosystems.

 Fibroblasts were first described in the late nineteenth century and are derived from primitive mesenchyme, like all other connective tissue cells.
 The ability of fibroblasts to express the filament protein vimentin alludes to their mesodermal origin.

-Connective tissue is one of four main types of tissue in the body.
-The others are epithelial, muscle, and nervous tissue.
-Connective tissue is a fibrous tissue made largely of collagen, the most abundant protein in mammals.
-There are many kinds of connective tissue.
-These include, loose, dense, elastic, reticular, and adipose connective tissue.
-In addition, there are embryonic connective tissues, as well as specialized connective tissues, which include bone, cartilage, and blood.
+Connective tissue is one of the four main types of tissue in the body.
+The others are epithelial, muscle and nervous tissue.
+Connective tissue is a fibrous tissue that lies between other tissues and is made largely of collagen, the most abundant protein in mammals.
+The connective-tissue family includes fibroblasts, bone, cartilage, muscle, fat, blood, and embryonic tissue cells.
+Connective tissue can be either loose or dense, depending on how the fibers within the tissue are arranged.

-Fibroblasts come in various shapes and sizes, as well as in an activated and unactivated form.
-Fibroblasts refer to the activated form (the suffix “blast” refers to a metabolically active cell), while fibrocytes are considered less active.
-However, often times, both fibroblasts and fibrocytes are referred to as fibroblasts.
-Fibroblasts can be distinguished from fibrocytes by their abundance of rough endoplasmic reticulum and relatively larger size
+Fibroblasts come in various shapes and sizes, as well as in an activated and non-activated form.
+Fibroblasts are the activated form (the suffix “blast” refers to a metabolically active cell), while fibrocytes are considered less active.
+However, sometimes both fibroblasts and fibrocytes are not designated as being different and are simply referred to as fibroblasts.
+Morphologically, fibroblasts can be distinguished from fibrocytes by their abundance of rough endoplasmic reticulum and relatively larger size.